LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/accessibilty-policy.md

 The embedded engagement window layout is as follows (described from top to bottom):

-**Title bar:** Includes the End Conversation button which, when clicked by the visitor, terminates the chat and triggers the post-chat survey display (if configured).
+**Title bar:** Includes the end conversation button which, when clicked by the visitor, terminates the chat and triggers the post-chat survey display (if configured).
 It also includes the Minimize button.
 When the window is minimized, the title bar appears at the bottom of the page on desktop and on the side of the page on mobile web.
 In its minimized form, the Minimize button is replaced with a Maximize button for displaying the window in full

 **Logo:** Company logo can be added to this area.